Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/piv/guides/tls-client-authentication-with-internet-information-services.rst

     B. **One to One mapping**

-       Fill in the fields as in the tablebelow.
+       Fill in the fields as in the table below.

        +-----------------+----------------------------------+
        | Key             | Value                            |